Blue Scholars: Sabzi

 Sabzi (born Alexei Saba Mohajerjasbi; also known as Saba) is of Iranian American heritage and is a jazz-trained pianist.
 He holds a background in punk and ska before he turned to beats and turntables with the Blue Scholars.
-A Seattle area native himself, Sabzi is rooted in his own Iranian culture and practices the Baháʼí faith which is grounded in diversity, economic conservation, and other social justice practices.
+A Seattle area native himself, Sabzi is rooted in his own Iranian culture and practices the Baháʼí faith, which is grounded in diversity, economic conservation, and other social justice practices.
 Blue Scholars' album Bayani contains a Baháʼí prayer chanted by Behnam Khoshkhoo as the first track.
 Similar to Geo, Sabzi believes in organizing communities together in order to create change.
-He is inspired by the youth that he works with in high school and college workshops as well as the community and finds their thoughts and opinions on music and society today to be one of the most influential factors in his music.
+He is inspired by the youth that he works with in high school and college workshops, as well as the community, and finds their thoughts and opinions on music and society today to be one of the most influential factors in his music.

 Record label

 Opting to create their own record label rather than sign with an existing company, Blue Scholars members Geologic and Sabzi, along with MCs RA Scion of Common Market and Gabriel Teodros, launched MassLine Media in 2006.
 The label's mission statement includes the goal of using hip hop as a means of grassroots community organizing and youth outreach.
-MassLine entered a joint venture with legendary hip hop label Rawkus Records in 2007 for the June 12, 2007 release of their new album Bayani; the name derives its meaning from two different languages.
-In Tagalog it literally means "heroes of the people" and in Persian "Bayan" means "the Word."
+MassLine entered a joint venture with hip hop label Rawkus Records in 2007 for the June 12, 2007 release of their new album Bayani; the name derives its meaning from two different languages.
+In Tagalog it literally means "heroes of the people" and in Persian "Bayan" means "the Word".
 The June 12 release also commemorated the anniversary of the Philippine Declaration of Independence from Spain in 1898.
 In July, 2009, Blue Scholars worked out a distribution relationship with Seattle coffee chain Cafe Vita and a record deal with Duck Down Records in which the label signed to the band.

 On March 6, 2011, the Blue Scholars made a further move away from the traditional music label structure, beginning a campaign of "signing to the people" where fans, supporters, and listeners will be the primary financial capital for their new record, Cinemetropolis.
 The project had already been more than 150% funded by over 1400 backers via Kickstarter just ten days after beginning.
-On April 22, the Kickstarter campaign ended making the Blue Scholars the first hip-hop artists to "Sign to the People."
+On April 22, the Kickstarter campaign ended, making the Blue Scholars the first hip-hop artists to "Sign to the People".
 In total, the campaign raised $62,391 with the help of 2243 backers each pitching in an average of roughly $28.